- Optimizely Web Experimentation

 One of the challenges in experimentation is designing a good test.
 A well-designed experiment can promote your site experience and improve conversion rates; a poorly designed one can stall your program.
 Once you have a hypothesis, how do you turn it into an experiment generates real insight and ROI?

-This article walks through an impactful experiment that Jawbone, a digital-first retailer of fitness trackers, ran on its homepage—and breaks down five components that were key to its success.
+This article walks through an impactful experiment that Jawbone, a digital-first retailer of fitness trackers, ran on its homepage.
 Use this scenario to learn about designing experiments and explore ideas for your own site.

 Jawbone is a world leader in consumer technology and wearable devices, like fitness trackers.
 Its website does the heavy lifting of communicating the company’s vision and serving as the main ecommerce portal for consumers.